Minsk Minsk City, Belarus Travel Guide

 A comprehensive and moving museum dedicated to Belarus's experience in World War II, with extensive exhibits.

-Covers Belarusian history from ancient times to the present day, offering a broad overview of the nation's past.
+Covers Belarusian history since times of antiquity to the current time day, offering a broad a look at the nation's past.

 Focuses on traditional crafts, folk art, and routine life, demonstrating the cultural heritage of Belarus.